-The purpose of Future Business Leaders of America is to provide additional opportunities for secondary students in business and office education to develop vocational and career-supportive competencies and to promote civic and personal responsibilities.
-FBLA is open to all students enrolled in business and office education classes.
+The purpose of Future Business Leaders of America is to provide additional opportunities for secondary students in business and office education to develop vocational and career supportive competencies and to promote civic and personal responsibilities.
+FBLA is open to all enrolled students.